hacheemaster/hacheemaster.github.io/_posts/2019-04-17-ABTesting.md

 # Agenda

-1. **Problem Statement**: Explore the conversion funnel of an e-commerce website to suggest ways of improving the conversion rate.
+1. **Problem Statement**: Analyze A/B testing data from an e-commerce website and help them decide whether they should keep the older version of the landing page, implement the newer one, or run the experiment longer.
-2. **Data**: E-commerce website visitor history: [Dataset](https://www.kaggle.com/aerodinamicc/ecommerce-website-funnel-analysis)
+2. **Data**: E-commerce A/B Testing: [Dataset](https://www.kaggle.com/zhangluyuan/ab-testing)
-3. **Exploratory Analysis**:
-* Sankey Diagram Visualization
-* Bivariate Analysis
-4. **Results & Insights**:
+3. **Results & Insights**:
-* Conversion rate dropped on March 1st, 2015 from the home page to the search page by 75% for Mobile users.
+* Z-test comparison the proportions of people that converted in each group demonstrated that there wasn't a significant difference between conversion rates.

+# Problem Statement

+We have data about an A/B test that an e-commerce website conducted.
+There are two versions of the landing page that they tested.
+The goal is to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

+$H_0$: $p_{new}$ - $p_{old}$ = 0

+# Data

+# Results & Insights